-SHAPE America is a proud member of the coalition that developed the National Health Education Standards (NHES).
-The standards were released in 1995 and revised in Spring 2007.
+SHAPE America is a proud member of the coalition that developed the National Health Education Standards (NHES), which were released in 1995 and revised in Spring 2007.
 In 2020, SHAPE America obtained the copyright to the National Health Education Standards.
 SHAPE America's National Health Education Standards Task Force is currently revising and updating the standards.

 Standard 1: Students will comprehend concepts related to health promotion and disease prevention to enhance health.

 Standard 2: Students will analyze the influence of family, peers, culture, media, technology, and other factors on health behaviors.